stevenjob/honesty-store/cruft/README.md

   * `findAll` - retrieve all items matching prototype
 * `truncate` - delete an item by ID

+There's also a more in-depth function for deterministically streaming possibly duplicate events into DynamoDB

+* `reduce` - add event, mutating an aggregate record

 ## Symbol.asyncIterator

 `Symbol.asyncIterator` has been polyfilled in a hopefully safe way!